Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 This is different from your Analytics tracking server.
 {% endhint %}

-Provide the tracking domain to which all Media heartbeat requests should be made.
+Provide the tracking server to which all media tracking data should be sent.

 #### **Channel**

 Channel name property.

-{% hint style="tip" %}
-In analytics dashboard you can group metrics for all media views that occur within any channel.
-{% endhint %}

 #### **Online Video Provider**